kevinmascitti/Warehouse-management-software/DesignDocument.md

 @startuml
 package "Backend" {

-package "it.polito.ezwh.data" {
+package "it.polito.ezwh.data" as data{
 }

+package "it.polito.ezwh.warehouse" as warehouse{

+}

-package "it.polito.ezwh.warehouse" {
+package "it.polito.ezwh.exceptions" {

+}

 }
 ```

 ### Package details